Stephen H. Schneider

-Steve's important recent work centered on communicating the risks of observed and possible impacts of climate change to ensure that decision makers were sufficiently informed to apply smart risk management strategies in climate policy decision making, given the uncertainties in future projections of global climate change.
-He served as an honest, credible adviser to decision makers and stakeholders in industry, government and nonprofit sectors on possible climate-related events and policy responses taking a more middle road approach that avoided the extremes of claiming that climate change is "the end of the world" or "good for you"-the two least likely among the spectrum of potential outcomes.
+Steve's important recent work centered on communicating the risks of observed and possible impacts of climate change to ensure that decision-makers were sufficiently informed to apply smart risk management strategies in climate policy decision making, given the uncertainties in future projections of global climate change.
+He served as an honest, credible adviser to decision-makers and stakeholders in industry, government and the nonprofit sector on possible climate-related events and policy responses taking a more middle road approach that avoided the extremes of claiming that climate change is "the end of the world" or "good for you - the two least likely among the spectrum of potential outcomes.
 He also tirelessly engaged in improving public understanding of science and environment and the risks of climate impacts through extensive media communication and public outreach.

 News & Press Releases

 Stephen H. Schneider is quote on the 2003 European heat wave in relation to extreme weather events today and how when it comes to climate change, "slowing it down matters."